FAQs

 What type of beeswax do you use?

-I use a local beeswax (local to the Ottawa, Ontario Canada area) that has been filtered once to remove any leftover honey and hive particles.
+Our beeswax has been filtered once to remove any leftover honey and hive particles.
 It has not been bleached.
-It does not have any clay or additives to make it "white".
-The beeswax I use is one step away from the hive and has a lovely light amber colour.
-By using a local product that has not been chemically processed, I am supporting the local apiary industry and producing a more naturally based product.
+It does not have any clay or additives to make it “white”.
+The beeswax we use is one step away from the hive and has a lovely light amber colour.
+By using product that has not been chemically processed, we are supporting the apiary industry and producing a more naturally based product.

 My thread gloss has developed a white cast — what’s going on?